-- 1. Select in the library tree the directory or group publication the new group publication should belong to. - 2.
+- 1. On the elements list select the directory or group publication the new group publication should belong to. - 2.
 From the popup menu select the New publication... function.
 Alternatively, the toolbar or main menu options can be used. - 3.
 Enter the name and notes for the new group publication and click Finish button to finish.